Remote SSH Access

 You will be prompted for your password.
 Enter your CNetID password.

-• Windows: Run the following command:
+• Windows: Run the following commands from the Window’s Powershell command-line prompt:

-Replace CNETID with your CNetID, and <servername> with the name of the server you want to connect to, such as linux1.cs.uchicago.edu or cs141-4.cs.uchicago.edu.
+Replace <CNETID> with your CNetID, and <servername> with the name of the server you want to connect to, such as linux1.cs.uchicago.edu or cs141-4.cs.uchicago.edu.

 You will be prompted for your password.
 Enter your CNetID password.